apollographql/apollo-server/docs/source/essentials/server.md

 For example, if the application is already using an Express server, it is important to use the `apollo-server/express` import.

-It will also be necessary to have access to the existing "app" in order to add the additional Apollo Server middleware.
-In many applications (especially Express) this is usually called `app`.
+It will also be necessary to access the instance of the existing "app" to add the new Apollo Server middleware.
+Be sure to add this new import where your existing application is available.

+> The existing application is frequently named `app`, especially when using Express.

 #### Express